Autoencoding with a Classifier System: Background

 \subsection{Autoencoding}

 Autoencoders are composed of an encoder and decoder, which are jointly trained to minimise the discrepancy between the original input data and its reconstruction.
 To capture useful structure, the encoder must be prevented from simply learning an identity function.
-Typically this is achieved by constraining the size of the encoder.
-However, regularisation techniques are also effective.
-For example, the use of sparsity~\cite{Ranzato:2007} and contractive~\cite{Rifai:2011} constraints, the addition of noise~\cite{Vincent:2010}, and signal dropout~\cite{Srivastava:2014}.
+Constraining the size of the encoder, applying regularisation techniques, penalty terms and sparsity constraints are all widely used for this purpose~\cite{Bengio:2013}.

 Autoencoders have a wide range of applications even without any labelled data.
-For example, imputing missing data values and anomaly detection~\cite{Sarvari:2019}.
-They are frequently used in computer vision and image editing, e.g., colourising black-and-white images~\cite{Zhang:2016}, denoising images, inpainting missing regions, removing watermarks, and sharpening images~\cite{Menon:2020}.
-Of particular use with categorical data, the trained encoder can be used to visualise data within the latent space, e.g., finding the nearest neighbours (cluster) within the compressed space rather than the original input features.
+For example, imputing missing data values and anomaly detection~\cite{Cao:2019}.
+They are frequently used in computer vision and image editing, e.g., colourising black-and-white images~\cite{Zhang:2016}, denoising images, inpainting missing regions, removing watermarks, and sharpening images~\cite{Li:2019}.
+Of particular use with categorical data, the trained encoder can be used to visualise data within the latent space, e.g., finding the nearest neighbours within the compressed space rather than the original input features.
 Multi-modal learning can be performed by jointly training an autoencoder to reconstruct multiple data modalities such as vision and language~\cite{Shi:2019}.
-This can be used to add captions to images, or audio to video~\cite{Ngiam:2011}, for example.
-Recurrent neural network autoencoders can be used for sequence learning~\cite{Sutskever:2014}.
+Recurrent neural network autoencoders can be used for sequence learning~\cite{Sutskever:2014} and video compression.

-When labelled data is available, autoencoders may be used to pretrain the weights of a neural network by removing the decoder and combining the feature detector layers with a predictive layer for classification or regression~\cite{HintonSalakhutdinov:2006}.
-The network is then further refined under a supervised scheme.
+A general overview of representation learning may be found in \cite{Bengio:2013}, and EA approaches to feature selection in \cite{Xue:2016}.
 EAs have frequently been used to design autoencoders.
 For example, \cite{Fernando:2016} used an EA to design the topology of compositional pattern producing networks (CPPNs) where the outputs were taken as the weights of a neural network autoencoder.
-The autoencoder was subsequently refined via gradient descent and the resulting gradients used to update the CPPN weights. \cite{Sun:2019b} used an EA to evolve deep neural networks for feature learning via an unsupervised scheme.
-See \cite{Bengio:2013} for a general overview of feature learning and autoencoding, and \cite{Xue:2016} for evolutionary computing approaches to feature selection.
+The autoencoder was subsequently refined via gradient descent and the resulting gradients used to update the CPPN weights.
+Other examples include the EA design of denoising autoencoders for transfer learning by treating previously optimised solutions as corrupted solutions for newly encountered problems~\cite{Feng:2017}.